-Subject HESI # Questions answered My Action Plan: Date Completed: (Must be fully Area Score <850 Correctly Out of Concentrate on areas where there are a List of Elsevier resources: HESI On-Line Remediation Saunders Comprehensive Review completed and turned in by.
-Make a study plan and stick to your dates! number of questions asked Adaptive Quizzing for NCLEX-PN Adaptive Quizzing for Foundations HESI Case Studies & Practice Tests Your goal is to spend quality time remediating in each topic area that you have identified on this plan.
+Subject HESI # Questions answered My Action Plan: Date Completed: (Must be fully

+Area Score <850 Correctly Out of Concentrate on areas where there are a number of questions asked List of Elsevier resources: HESI On-Line Remediation Saunders Comprehensive Review Adaptive Quizzing for NCLEX- PN Adaptive Quizzing for Foundations HESI Case Studies & Practice Tests Your goal is to spend quality time remediating in each topic area that you have identified on this plan.
 It is suggested that you start by reviewing the recommended HESI on-line remediation and Saunders Comprehensive Review modules.
-Next, it is important to re-test yourself at the application level-Adaptive Quizzing & HESI Case Studies and Practice Tests are your dates! great tools to do this!
-You will need to put at least 2 resources that

-you plan to use to help you re-test your knowledge.
+Next, it is important to re- test yourself at the application level- Adaptive Quizzing & HESI Case Studies and Practice Tests are great tools to do this!
+You will need to put at least 2 resources that you plan to use to help you re-test completed and turned in by .
+Make a study plan and stick to your dates!

-Nursing Process
+Nursing Process your knowledge.

 1.

 2.

 Client Needs

 1.

 2.

 3.

 4.

 Concepts

 1.

 2.

 3.

 4.

 - 1. Recommend reviewing Test Taking Tutorials found within your HESI Case Studies and Practice Test.
 They can be found under the HESI Case Studies Tab. - 2.
 Commit/invest in yourself.
 Make this one of your "must do's." - 3.
 When reviewing questions, take time to understand the rationale given.
-It is very important to know why it was wrong as well as why it was right.

-- 4. If utilizing HESI comprehensive Practice Test Exams, it has been found that students scoring in upper 60's to lower 70's do well on their EXIT Exam.
+It is very important to know why it was wrong as well as why it was right. - 4.
+If utilizing HESI comprehensive Practice Test Exams, it has been found that students scoring in upper 60's to lower 70's do well on their EXIT Exam.
 That is on their first attempt on the exam. - 5.
 The day before the exam, stop studying by noon.
 Have a "Me" day.
 Eat right and get plenty of sleep!
 Have faith in yourself.
 We have given you the necessary resources and you have worked hard!